 About This Listing

-4 Star Cottage in the lovely North Lakes near Bassenthwaite.
+4 Star Cottage sleeps 6-8, in the lovely North Lakes near Bassenthwaite.
 Looks like a traditional lakeland cottage but has every modern appliance.
-Short breaks possible outside school holidays, otherwise full weeks only.
+FULL WEEKS ONLY in school holidays, otherwise short breaks possible.
 Pub with restaurant, tea room/art gallery and playground In the village, walks from the door.
-Keswick 15 mins.

 Emerald Bank Cottage is situated in the most spectacular northern part of the Lake District, 'where the crowds don't go'.